c6o/docs/content/guides/firstapp.md

-# Creating your First CodeZero App
+# Your First Application

-To publish your application in CodeZero, you need to create and publish an application manifest and a provisioner npm package.
+Any existing Kubernetes application can become a CodeZero application.
+Unlike Deployments, Services and PersistenVolumes, Applications are not a first class resource type in Kubernetes.

+In order to publish an Application, you need to:

+1. Write a Provisioner for your Application
+1. Create an Application Manifest that defines the parameters of your Application
+1. Register your Application on the [CodeZero Hub](https://hub.codezero.io)

 This guide assumes familiarity with Kubernetes concepts, and implementing npm modules using Typescript.

-## General
+## Concepts

 There are some general principles to follow when creating new applications for CodeZero to provide a great user experience.